legallev-teach/term-wars/README.md

 ## 👤 Author

-Developed by a Form 1 Mathematics teacher at Caribbean Union College Secondary School, Arima, Trinidad and Tobago.
+Developed by E. A. Legall, a Form 1 Mathematics teacher at Caribbean Union College Secondary School, St. Joseph, Trinidad and Tobago.

 Built with the assistance of Claude (Anthropic) over multiple iterative sessions.